tolitius/bb8/README.md

   bb set-options [args] [flags]

 Flags:
   -h, --help              help for set-options
+  -s, --sign-and-submit   sign and submit transaction. will use source account's seed to sign it

+      example: send-payment -s '{"from": "seed", "to": "address", "amount": "42.0"}' create-account -s '{"source_account":"seed", "new_account":"address", "amount":"1.5"}'
 ```

 and so on.
 This kind of help is available for all the commands.
 Feel free to submit an issue in case it is missing, or more details about the command, option, flag would be helpful.